Backpacking Ya Ha Tinda to West Lakes & Warden Rock – Bighorn Wildland

 Personal Backpacking Gear Recommendations

-Cooking: I use the MSR Pocket Rocket Deluxe stove and the RioRand mess kit.
-I also love Stasher Bags for carrying, rehydrating, and cooking food plus the euroSCRUBBY and slice of this soap for cleanup.
+Camp Kitchen: I use the MSR Pocket Rocket Deluxe stove and the RioRand mess kit.
+I also love Stasher Bags for carrying, rehydrating, and cooking food plus the euroSCRUBBY and this soap for cleanup.

-Extras: 3L Hydrapak for water carry and both the Hydrapak attachable filter and aquatabs to clean water.
+Extras: 3L Hydrapak for carrying water, the Hydrapak attachable filter and aquatabs to clean water.
 Dry bags for food storage and to keep clothes/electronics dry.
 I use the women’s Osprey Aura 65L backpack (Osprey Atoms 65L for men).
-A lightweight camping pillow for comfort and a bug suit if you enjoy keeping your sanity.
+A lightweight camping pillow for comfort and a bug suit for marshy areas.
 I also always bring these thin gloves and a toque.

 And finally, rain gear.
-Bring both a rain coat and rain pants as they’re lightweight and make a world of difference if you need an extra layer of warmth or to protect yourself from the elements.
+I bring both a rain coat and rain pants as they’re lightweight and make a world of difference if you need an extra layer of warmth or to protect yourself from the elements.

 Tips For A Successful Trip